DANNYDEE93/Deployment4/README.md

 * Important to know: Jenkins comes out with weekly releases of its installation code so previous methods for installing may not work after some time.
-You can visit the Jenkins User Handbook here to [learn more]!(https://www.jenkins.io/doc/book/installing/linux/#debianubuntu)
+You can visit the Jenkins User Handbook [here](https://www.jenkins.io/doc/book/installing/linux/#debianubuntu)

 <ins> Run commands in EC2 terminal to download newest versions and packages for Jenkins 2.4.01 :</ins>